Almost 90 hurt as ceiling collapses at London theatre

 There was no indication either that heavy storms earlier in the evening were to blame and investigations would continue through the night, Harding said.

-Witnesses said they saw the ceiling in the four-storey auditorium suddenly collapse during the performance, creating panic when those inside realised it was not part of the play.
+Witnesses said they saw the ceiling in the four-storey auditorium suddenly collapse during the performance, creating panic when those inside realized it was not part of the play.

 "We saw the ceiling give way and it just dropped down onto the stalls.
 There was dust everywhere and people were screaming," Steve George, 29, who was sitting in seats at the top of the theatre, told Reuters.